hrithickcodes/transformer-tf/README.md

 cd Transformer-TF2.x
 pip install -r requirements.txt
 ```
+### Download the pretrained model and tokenizers
+The model was pretrained using english-to-spanish dataset.
+Please download the files from this [here](https://drive.google.com/drive/folders/1XzAF6iUDJbRaIMfZb9rDiI1mEADpLAs9?usp=share_link)
+and put the weights inside
+the model folder.

 ### Training the Transformer :metal:
 Before training the hyperparameters need to be set in the config.json file.